pfnegrini/install-opencv/README.md

 for native memory to leak without being able to detect it from Java (jmap/jhat).
 Some of the bindings create new Mat objects and subclasses of Mat without calling Mat.release().
 This will cause native memory leaks and I'm patching these as they are encountered.
-The real fixis for the code to be corrected, so patching is not required.
+The real fix is for the code to be corrected, so patching is not required.
 These are the steps required to analyze a Java program using OpenCV (or any JNI based app).
+Get more information [here](https://github.com/sgjava/opencvmem).
 * Install Valgrind and the Valkyrie GUI
     * `sudo apt-get install valgrind valkyrie`
 * Profile application